-COM 101 Fundamentals of Speech (2 Units)
+COM101 Fundamentals of Speech (2 Units)

 This course prepares students to speak in a variety of rhetorical situations: as college students, as employees, as opinion leaders in the community.
 The course is designed to assist students in developing effective delivery, ethical research methodology, analytical thinking and listening skills, organization and outlining skills, and appropriate presentation skills.
 Emphasis is on researching, preparing, organizing, and presenting a variety of speeches for different audiences.
 Videotaping equipment may be used as an aid to the student's self-analysis and improvement.

-Prerequisite: None as preparation or reinforcement of ENG101 curriculum.
+Prerequisite: None

+ENG100 College Composition and Lab (3 units)

+This course includes the same curriculum model as ENG101, and offers training in grammar, sentence building, correct usage, punctuation, and basic paragraphing by utilizing extra time given.
+This course is designed for students who are required to review basic principles of Standard English as preparation or reinforcement of ENG101 curriculum.
 Prerequisite: None.

-ENG 100 College Composition and Lab (3 units)

-This course includes the same curriculum model as ENG101, and offers training in grammar, sentence building, correct usage, punctuation, and basic paragraphing by utilizing extra time given.
-This course is designed for students who are required to review basic principles of Standard English

-ENG 101 College Composition (3 units)
+ENG101 College Composition (3 units)